Renato Dionisi (composer)

 Renato Dionisi (2 January 1910 in Rovinj – 24 August 2000 in Verona) was an Italian composer and music educator.

 Biography

-Renato Dionisi was born in Rovinj in Istria, but soon moved to Borgo Sacco, Rovereto where he spend childhood and early youth.
+Renato Dionisi was born in Rovinj in Istria, but soon moved to Borgo Sacco, Rovereto where he spent his childhood and early youth.
 He studied music composition at the music schools in Bolzano and Rovereto, graduating in 1936.
 From 1940 he taught music history, choral music, harmony and counterpoint at several schools including the Bolzano Conservatory, Milan Conservatory and the Conservatory "Luigi Cherubini" in Florence.